-This Baked Pumpkin Custard recipe is so easy – just mix everything together and pour into ramekins.
+This Baked Pumpkin Custard recipe is so easy – just mix everything together and pour into ramekins to make pumpkin custard cups.
 No pie crust required!
-It’s basically a crustless pumpkin pie.
+It’s basically a mini crustless pumpkin pie, perfect for your Thanksgiving dinner!

-If you’re looking for an easy way to get your pumpkin fix, this easy baked pumpkin custard is definitely the ticket.
+If you’re looking for an easy way to get your traditional pumpkin pie fix, this easy baked pumpkin custard is definitely the ticket.

 It’s such a simple recipe.
 All you need to do is whisk together the custard ingredients, pour into individual ramekins, and bake until set.